Al Capone Does My Shirts

 Alcatraz: More Than Just a Prison

 Alcatraz itself serves as a significant character in the novel.
-It's not merely a backdrop but a living, breathing entity that shapes the lives of the characters within its walls.
+Practically speaking, it's not merely a backdrop but a living, breathing entity that shapes the lives of the characters within its walls.
 The island's stark beauty, the cold winds, the imposing architecture – all contribute to the story's atmosphere.
 The stark contrast between the natural beauty of the island and the harsh reality of prison life highlights the inherent contradictions within human nature and society.
 Alcatraz becomes a symbol of both confinement and revelation, a place where secrets are kept and truths are gradually unearthed.
 The author skillfully uses the setting to reflect the emotional states of the characters, amplifying the themes of isolation, hope, and the ongoing search for redemption.

 Al Capone: Beyond the Stereotype